jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/2_Curv_3D.typ

 ) <fig_38>

 To calculate the derivative, both the local nodal coordinates and corresponding function values are required.
 Since the objective is to determine the curvature according to @eq_28, it is assumed that for each discretization point $x_i$, both its local coordinates and the corresponding displacement value $u$ are known.
 Applying a #gls("fd") method computes the derivative of displacement with respect to position, yielding the strain.
-Given the nodal arrangement of a single element as illustrated in @fig_38, strain values can be calculated for only two nodes ($x_4$ and $x_6$) out of the total eight nodes, as expressed in @eq_35 and @eq_36, respectively.
+Given the nodal arrangement of a single element as illustrated in @fig_38, strain values can be calculated for two nodes only ($x_4$ and $x_6$) out of the total eight nodes, as expressed in @eq_35 and @eq_36, respectively.

 $ f'_("central")(x_4) = (f(x_2) - f(x_3))/(h) $<eq_35>
 $ f'_("central")(x_6) = (f(x_1) - f(x_0))/(h) $<eq_36>

 Comparing @eq_35 and @eq_36 with @eq_31 reveals two important observations.
 First, the indices in @eq_35 and @eq_36 do not follow the pattern described in @eq_31.
 This underscores why the #gls("fd") equations should be interpreted in conjunction with their corresponding visual representations in @fig_37 and @fig_38.
-Second, while @eq_31 includes division by twice the step size $h$, the $h$ term in @eq_35 and @eq_36 already reflects the correct distance between the nodes of interest for the central difference scheme.
+Second, while @eq_31 includes division by twice the step size $h$, the $h$ term in @eq_35 and @eq_36 already accounts for the correct distance between the nodes of interest in the Central Difference scheme.
 Having established this intuitive understanding of the central #gls("fd") method, some significant limitations warrant elaboration.
 As shown in @fig_38, a single #gls("fem") element provides derivatives for only two nodes out of eight.
 Obtaining the remaining six derivatives requires proper identification and assignment of neighboring elements and nodes.
 This introduces complexity and consequently risk of mistake incorporation.
-The simplest scenario occurs when element IDs increase chronologically in all three dimensions, as illustrated for the one-dimensional case in @fig_39.
+The simplest scenario occurs when element IDs increase chronologically in all three dimensions, as illustrated for the two-dimensional case in @fig_39.

 #figure(
   image("../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/2_Curv_Application/5_Chron_Order.svg",